MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 - No subscription exists.
 In the **Link a subscription** pane, you can create a subscription by selecting the link **if you don't already have a subscription you may create one here**.
 After you create a new subscription, you'll need to [create a resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal) in the new subscription, and then repeat the steps for [linking it to your tenant](#link-your-azure-ad-tenant-to-a-subscription).

-## Linking an external tenant to a subscription
+## Link an external tenant to a subscription

 Depending on how you created your external tenant, it might already be linked to a subscription.
 To find out, follow these steps: